Maintenance-Lab/gear-misalignment-Digital-Twin-/README.md

 # calobrating the motors
 The motors are calibrated by hand, the values found are in the calibration_motor.py scripts if there is a problem with the calibration of the motors (motors exit its control mode or jittering) run the calibration scripts.
 If this doesn't work follow Odrives instructions on calibrating the motors ( https://docs.odriverobotics.com/v/0.5.4/control.html )

-# training of the ai is done
+# training of the ai
 the ai's are train using Fast.ai and TSAI the first script to train and the loop used for the research.